jingyi-xiang/jingyi-xiang.github.io/_pages/about.md

 I will be joining the [RoboTouch Lab](http://robotouchlab.web.illinois.edu/) at UIUC as a Computer Science Ph.D. student starting Fall 2024, advised by [Prof. Wenzhen Yuan](http://robotouch.ri.cmu.edu/yuanwz/).
 Previously, I worked with the [Bretl Research Group](http://bretl.csl.illinois.edu/) under the mentorship of Ph.D. candidate [Holly Dinkel](https://hollydinkel.github.io/) as an undergraduate researcher, where I led the development of tracking algorithms for deformable linear objects.

-I dedicate a portion of my time to peer mentoring and helping aspiring undergraduate researchers land their first research positions.
-If you are a fellow undergrad and would like to chat about research, feel free to schedule a meeting with me through [this portal](https://outlook.office365.com/owa/calendar/AmbassadorMeetings@uillinoisedu.onmicrosoft.com/bookings/).

 &nbsp;